Pallant Partners

 Many people experience social isolation and this impacts their mental health and well-being.
 Communities in Mind support people over 65 (in the Chichester, Arun and Adur areas) who are feeling low, have depression, anxiety or other mental health needs, especially if they are isolated.

-Pallant House Gallery Artist Educator Jo Dowers has facilitated regular creative sessions with Communities in Mind.
-The sessions have created a space where people feel able to explore new skills and be creative in a sociable environment.
+Pallant House Gallery Artist Educator Jo Dowers facilitated regular creative sessions with Communities in Mind.
+The sessions created a space where people feel able to explore new skills and be creative in a sociable environment.

 The art sessions are so beneficial, they are the best attended activity offered to the people we support.